Our directory is intended as a resource for people with peanut and nut allergies. It contains foods, helpful products, and much more.

 - What is a Peanut Allergy

 - Recognizing and Treating Anaphylaxis

 - Epinephrine Auto-Injectors

 - Medical ID Bracelets

 Other Food Allergies

-People with peanut allergy are advised to wear a peanut allergy bracelet, like those from Allermates, or a medical ID bracelet that indicates the allergy so that if they suffer an allergic reaction, regardless of where they are or who they are with, emergency care workers can take the proper life-saving measures.
+People with peanut allergy are advised to wear a peanut allergy bracelet or a medical ID bracelet that indicates the allergy so that if they suffer an allergic reaction, regardless of where they are or who they are with, emergency care workers can take the proper life-saving measures.

 The Medical ID bracelets do not have to be silver, clinical and boring.
 They can be stylish while still serving their purpose.
 A number of different web sites offer attractive gold and silver bracelets that can be engraved with the proper medical information.